-The Indiana Department of Transportation (INDOT) provides funds from the Public Mass Transportation Fund to match federal transit grants.
+The Indiana Department of Transportation (INDOT) provides funds from the Public Mass Transpor-tation Fund to match federal transit grants.
 Created in 1980, the fund is derived from a dedication of 0.76 percent of the state's seven percent general sales and use taxes.
-The state helps provide up to two-thirds of the non-federal share required federal capital or operating grant by matching up to 100 percent of the locally derived income up to the allocation amount.
+The state helps provide up to two-thirds of the non-federal share required to match a federal capital or operating grant by matching up to 100 percent of the locally derived income up to the allocation amount.
 State funds are allocated each calendar year by a performance-based formula.